alexcpsec/datasciencecoursera/getdata-hw/assignment/README.md

 Getting and Cleaning Data - Peer Assessment
 ===========================================

-[Wrapping this up, please return in a couple of hours]

 Usage
 -----
 Use the `run_analysis.R` script to create the tidy data output files.
 The Samsung dataset must be copied to the same working directory as the script without any change of the directory structure.